panzerdp/dmitripavlutin.com/content/posts/104-prototypal-inheritance/index.md

 > The essence of prototypal inheritance in JavaScript: objects can inherit properties from other objects &mdash; the prototypes.

-You've probably wondered: why the need for inheritance in the first place?
+You're probably wondering: why the need for inheritance in the first place?

 Inheritance solves the problem of data and logic duplication.
 By inheriting, objects can share properties and methods.